stharrold/stharrold.github.io/content/20160110-etl-census-with-python.md

 **What about "big data"?**

-I'm starting with a data set small enough to be processed in memory (i.e. operated on in RAM), since the focus of many Python packages is in-memory operations on single machines.[^pydata] These packages often parallelize operations across the processor cores within the machine.
-For operations that exceed the available RAM on the machine (i.e. out-of-core computations), there's [Dask](http://dask.pydata.org/en/latest/) for Python, and for operations that require a cluster of machines, there's [Spark](http://spark.apache.org/) for Java, Scala, Python, and R. Scaling a pipeline to large enough data that requre a cluster is a future step.
+I'm starting with a data set small enough to be processed in memory (i.e. operated on in RAM), since the focus of many Python packages is in-memory operations on single machines.[^pydata] These packages often parallelize operations across the machine's processor cores.
+For operations that exceed the machine's available RAM (i.e. out-of-core computations), there's [Dask](http://dask.pydata.org/en/latest/) for Python, and for operations that require a cluster of machines, there's [Spark](http://spark.apache.org/) for Java, Scala, Python, and R. Scaling a pipeline to a large enough data set that requres a cluster is a future step.

 ## <span id="example">Example</span>